Lykisa/P7_LEILOUS_Charles-Edouard_052022/README.md

 # P7_LEILOUS_Charles-Edouard_052022

-Must be written in English

-Also, make a README for the backend and the frontend, also indicate that we have an .envexemple

-Backend

-Before you start anything, you will need to install few things for your application

-    bcrypt : npm install bcrypt

-    cors : npm install cors

-    dotenv : npm install dotenv

-    express : npm install -- save express

-    fs : npm install fs

-    jsonwebtoken : npm install -- save jsonwebtoken

-    multer : npm install -- save multer

-    mysql2 : npm install mysql2

-    sequelize : npm install -- save sequelize
+DATABASE

-Then, after install these modules, you will need to create a database with phpmyadmin and use laragon to link your database with your application
+Before you start anything, you will need to create a database with phpmyadmin and use laragon to link your database with your application

-Once you finished the previous tasks, open a new terminal and lauch your nodemon server

-Frontend

-You will need to start your application with npm start in a new terminal
+FRONTEND

+Open the file 'frontend' in your terminal and use this command

+ 'npm install'

+then

+ 'npm start'

+BACKEND

+Open the file 'backend' in your terminal and use this command

+ 'npm install'

+then

+ 'nodemon server'

+IMPORTANT NOTE

+We have some environment data, you can find a file named '.envexemple' in the backend file.
+Make sure to create a .env file.

+Good job, your application is now working !